MatthewKazan/3D-lidar-slam/README.md

 ### ICP-based SLAM

-The core of the project initially uses the **Iterative Closest Point (ICP)** algorithm for matching LiDAR point clouds over time.
+The project can use the **Iterative Closest Point (ICP)** algorithm for matching LiDAR point clouds over time.
 The point clouds are aligned using ICP, and the system estimates the pose of the LiDAR scanner in each frame.

 ### Deep Learning Integration (Current Work)